microsoft/Azure-Analytics-and-AI-Engagement/HOL-step-by-step.md

 Close the window, and go back to the pipeline page.

 > ***Warning:** Do not run this pipeline, otherwise you will lose parquet files that you will use during the next exercises.
-As an additional challenge feel free to go back to your **TwitterDataPipeline** and complete the additional activity steps based on your observations from the **TwitterDataMigration** pipeline*
+As an additional challenge feel free to go back to your **TwitterDataPipeline** and complete the additional activity steps based on your observations from the **TwitterDataMigration** pipeline.*

 ### Task 6: On-Demand Query: Azure Data Lake Gen2